Philippe Mora: Later career

-In 2007, Mora obtained FBI files released under freedom of information laws.
+In 2007, Mora obtained FBI files released under the Freedom of Information laws.
 In them, he uncovered evidence of an elaborate plot by Robert Kennedy to trick Marilyn Monroe into suicide; the detailed three-page implicated her psychiatrist, publicist and housekeeper as well as her friend, the British-born Hollywood actor Peter Lawford, who was married to Kennedy's sister, Patricia.
-In the Sydney Morning Herald Mora affirmed that the document, sent to the FBI on 19 October 1964, was genuine.
+In the Sydney Morning Herald, Mora affirmed that the document, sent to the FBI on 19 October 1964, was genuine.

-Mora married Pamela Krause Mora, a producer and production designer who worked on a number of his films since the 1990s, and they have three children.
+Mora married Pamela Krause Mora, a producer and production designer who has worked on a number of his films since the 1990s, and they have three children.

 Reception and legacy

 In 1970, The Guardian's Derek Malcolm reviewing Trouble in Molopolis then being shown at The Other Cinema's 'festival of British independents,' describes it as "a Brechtian fable directed by Philippe Mora and set to on-off Weill-like music by Tony Cahill and others.
 Good colour belies its cost (£6,000) and a sense of humour enlivens its serious purpose, which is to present a story of greed, stupidity and avarice in easily recognisable Marxist terms ... rough and at times amateurish ... it is distinctly original without being pretentious."
 The Daily Telegraph picked up on Mora's statement that "it was a problem keeping the clichés yet trying to get a fresh reaction,' of which the journalist Eric Shorter concluded; "the problem was not solved."